Drone Laws in Mauritius

 Respect the privacy of other people

-Further rules in Mauritius
+Other rules in Mauritius

-Requirements for commercial pilots
+Regulations for commercial pilots

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!